EricDuminil/point_in_polygon/README.md

 [![Build Status](https://travis-ci.com/EricDuminil/point_in_polygon.svg?branch=master)](https://travis-ci.com/EricDuminil/point_in_polygon)

 ## Goal
-This is a simple project, allowing me to play a bit with Rails/RGeo/GeoJSON.
+This is a simple project, allowing me to play a bit with Rails/GeoJSON and 2D algorithms.

 * Given a list of fixed geographical areas:
 ![shapes](https://raw.githubusercontent.com/EricDuminil/point_in_polygon/master/public/shapes.png)